 - Choose your tea.
 While you want energizing tea in some cases, for meditation, you want relaxing teas like the ones outlined above.

 - Choose your cup.
 This can include selecting a cup or mug that makes you happy, that is relaxing, that has an uplifting or funny message, etc.

 - Notice and watch the water boiling.
 Take a moment to simply stand and watch, be in the moment.

 - Watch as the tea infuses and meditate on how the tea allows its beauty to become part of and one with the water.

-- Listen to your environment, notice what’s around you.
-Do you hear a clock ticking, music playing, the sound of a child breathing in their sleep, the purring or breathing of a beloved cat or dog?
+- Listen to your environment and notice what’s around you.
+Do you hear a clock ticking, music playing, the sound of a child breathing in their sleep, or the purring or breathing of a beloved cat or dog?
 Feel the warmth of the cup of tea in your hands or the softness of a blanket you have placed over your lap.
 Engage as many senses as possible in the experience.

 - Call to mind the elements of your day for which you are thankful, enacting a mindset of gratitude.
-Recall the sound of a child’s laughter, the beauty of a friend’s smile, the taste of your favorite food.
+Recall the sound of a child’s laughter, the beauty of a friend’s smile and the taste of your favorite food.
 No matter how big or small, remember the good within the day.